sumachinta/body-position_decoding_model/README.md

 # self-motion_decoding_model
-A linear regression model that can decode whisker position and locomotion speed from neuronal spikes
+A regression model that can decode whisker position and locomotion speed from neuronal spikes.
+There are both Python and MATLAB versions of this code.